surajkr1/CSCT/docs/index.md

-# Introduction
-## Welcome to CSCT Think Tank

-We are an ambitious think tank, erstwhile named as CSSC.
-CSCT was formed out of sheer curiosity and a passion to bring forward the best of solutions for the prevailing tech, AI and overall world problems by numerous school students.
-This unique think tank was born in May 2021 and has now become a platform to discuss and raise concerns relating to real world problems
+# Center of Scientific and Computational Technology

+## About us

+CSCT is a think tank mainly of the school students, for the school students, by the school school students across the world.
+It aims at providing exposure to real-world challenges pertaining in our society, and then discuss solutions, create projects, or think about possible regulations, etc all with the help of computer sciences.

+Rooted in computer sciences, the center is known on ""

+Formed out of sheer curiosity and a passion to brainstorm on better usage of Computer Science to accelerate solving world problems.
+CSCT has more then 70+ members from diffrent parts of the world.

+Started on 10 May 2020 as the erstwhile CSSC ( Computer Science Students Club ) has now emerged as a one of its kind platform for school students across the globe.